 Bringing quaint village vibes to bustling Parramatta, Circa Espresso is where you’ll find much of the City brunching on the weekend.
 Whether you’re relaxing inside the skinny warehouse-style cafe or soaking up the sun on the sidewalk, Circa Espresso’s French toast piled with fruits and soft meringue, smashed avo with ricotta, and legendary baked eggs with sujuk will hit the sweet spot.
-And for a hit of caffeine, their Little Marionette roasts will keep you buzzed all day.
+And for a hit of caffeine, their Little Marionette roasts will keep you buzzing all day.

 Big Tree House Cafe

 Look out for the retro peppermint green cafe in Rydalmere, and you’ll find yourself in brunch heaven.
 Grab a table in the back courtyard and enjoy the shade of the great magnolia tree or cosy up inside and mingle with the locals.
 Don’t be fooled by Big Tree House’s dinky fitout because the food here is gourmet, to say the least.
 Take your pick of ricotta pancakes, homemade granola, golden corn fritters, mushroom crepes or classic bacon and eggs.
 Add a cup of robust Campos coffee to your order, and you’ve got a pretty great start to your day.

 88 Calder Road Rydalmere 2116

 Paper Plane Cafe